-In addition to substantive analytic procedures described as an example, there tend to be many deficiencies due to the non-performance of requirements in areas such as those below:
+In addition to group audit and substantive analytic procedures described as an example, there tend to be many deficiencies due to the non-performance of requirements in areas such as those below:

-- Confirmation procedures (Auditing Standards Committee Statement No. 505); - Development and implementation of audit sampling (Auditing Standards Committee Statement No. 530); - Management bias in accounting estimates (Auditing Standards Committee Statement No. 540, paragraph 20); - Audit procedures for transactions with related parties (Auditing Standards Committee Statement No. 550); - Audit procedures on group audits (Auditing Standards Committee Statement No. 600); - Using the work of internal auditors (Auditing Standards Committee Statement No. 610); and - Using the work of an auditor's expert (Auditing Standards Committee Statement No. 620).
+- Confirmation procedures (Auditing Standards Committee Statement No. 505); - Development and implementation of audit sampling (Auditing Standards Committee Statement No. 530); - Management bias in accounting estimates (Auditing Standards Committee Statement No. 240, No.540); - Audit procedures for transactions with related parties (Auditing Standards Committee Statement No. 550); - Using the work of internal auditors (Auditing Standards Committee Statement No. 610); and - Using the work of an auditor's expert (Auditing Standards Committee Statement No. 620).